forem/forem/.github/PULL_REQUEST_TEMPLATE.md

 accessibility is impacted and tested.
 For more info, check out the [Forem Accessibility Docs](https://developers.forem.com/frontend/accessibility)._

+## Added/updated tests?

+- [ ] Yes
+- [ ] No, and this is why: _please replace this line with details on why tests have not been included_
+- [ ] I need help with writing tests

 ## [optional] Are there any post deployment tasks we need to perform?

 ## [optional] What gif best describes this PR or how it makes you feel?